This post may contain affiliate links. Read my policy page for more information.

 Store your cashew ricotta in an airtight container in the refrigerator for up to seven days.
 The liquid may separate, but don’t worry, just give it a good stir before serving!
 You can also freeze it for longer storage.
 Place in the refrigerator to thaw.

-Use how you would normally use ricotta cheese.
-Spread between layers of lasagna, use in stuffed shells, spread on toast or crackers, use as a dip, or place on top of salads.
+Use how you would normally use regular ricotta cheese.
+Spread between layers of vegan lasagna or on top of pasta, use in stuffed shells for a cheesy filling, spread on toast or crackers, use as a dip, or place on top of salads or a delicious addition.
 Check out this Summer Blackberry Salad with Cashew Ricotta.

 More Vegan Cheese Recipes